Blend Photos Like A Hollywood Movie Poster With Photoshop

-With this technique, you don’t need to worry about the colors in the images at all because we’ll be removing them completely and adding our own colors to blend the two photos seamlessly.
-Any recent version of Photoshop will do, but Photoshop CS6 users in particular will want to check out the newly updated Photoshop CS6 version of this tutorial.
+With this technique, you don't need to worry about the colors in the images at all because we'll be removing them completely and adding our own colors to blend the two photos seamlessly.
+Any recent version of Photoshop will do, but Photoshop CC and CS6 users in particular will want to check out the updated version of this tutorial.

 Here's the first photo I'll be using: